Solak, Culberson drive in 3 each, Rangers top Rays 8-3

 One night after managing just two hits off Rays ace Tyler Glasnow over 7 2/3 innings, the Rangers finished with 13 hits.
 Most of the damage was inflicted against Yarbrough, who yielded six runs and 10 hits over six innings.

+Gibson (2-0) allowed two runs and four hits over seven innings, his second straight strong outing after a poor performance on Opening Day.

-Gibson shut down the AL champions after yielding two runs in the first, one of them on Joey Wendle’s double and the other unearned.
-He allowed four baserunners over the next six innings, with only one of them reaching as far as second base.
+The 33-year-old right-hander, who walked two and struck out three, shut down the AL champions after yielding two runs in the first, one of them on Joey Wendle’s double and the other unearned when Solak let Yandy Diaz’ infield hit skip through his legs for an error.

+Gibson allowed four baserunners over the next six innings, with only one of them reaching as far as second base.

-Tampa Bay’s Yandy Diaz had a RBI single off reliever Brett Martin in the eighth.
+Diaz had a RBI single off reliever Brett Martin in the eighth for the Rays, who went 2 for 7 with runners in scoring position and stranded six.

+“We didn’t have our best showing tonight,” Rays manager Kevin Cash said.
+“Runs have been tough to come by.
+When we’ve get opportunities, we’ve got to do more with them.”

 TRAINER’S ROOM